Principal or Vice Principal Founding High School Principal

 - Current authorization to work in the United States – a candidate must have such authorization by his or her first day of employment

 Wondering if you should apply?
-Are you an experienced educator who is passionate about giving every child access to an education that will prepare them for wherever life takes them?
+Are you an experienced leader who is passionate about giving every child access to an education that will prepare them for wherever life takes them?
 Are you a life-long learner who thrives on feedback?
 If you answered yes, you should apply!

 Think you don’t quite meet all the qualifications listed above?
 Apply anyway!
 We are looking for a truly diverse team of leaders, and research shows that historically marginalized groups are less likely to apply if they don’t meet every requirement.
 We want to recruit and support a diverse staff, to understand the history of inequity in education, and to ensure students see teachers, staff, and leaders who look like them working in their schools.